-- 50. A conviction for a further offence during the currency of a YRO does not itself constitute a breach of a YRO.
-However, sch.7, paras.20-23 give the courts powers to deal with an offender who is convicted of a further offence while a YRO is still in force. - 51.
+- 46. A conviction for a further offence during the currency of a YRO does not itself constitute a breach of a YRO.
+However, schedule 7, paras.20 to 23 give the courts powers to deal with an offender who is convicted of a further offence while a YRO is still in force. - 47.
 The youth court and magistrates' court will deal with YROs imposed therein or released to the supervision of the lower court by the Crown Court.
 However, the offender may appeal to the Crown Court against any re-sentence imposed: para.21(6).
-Furthermore, the lower court retains the power to commit the offender to the Crown Court where the YRO was made by the Crown Court but released to the lower court: para.22(2). - 52.
-Where a YRO was imposed by the Crown Court without a direction releasing breaches to the lower court, and the offender is convicted in the youth court or magistrates' court, the lower court may commit the offender in custody or release them on bail until they can be brought before the Crown Court: para.22(4). - 53.
-Where an offender is brought before the Crown Court, either following conviction in the lower court or on conviction in the Crown Court, the Crown Court may: - (1) revoke the YRO: para.23(2)(a);

-- (2) revoke the YRO and re-sentence the offender; ie deal with them in any way in which the court which made the order could have dealt with them: para.23(2)(b). - 54.
+Furthermore, the lower court retains the power to commit the offender to the Crown Court where the YRO was made by the Crown Court but released to the lower court: para.22(2). - 48.
+Where a YRO was imposed by the Crown Court without a direction releasing breaches to the lower court, and the offender is convicted in the youth court or magistrates' court, the lower court may commit the offender in custody or release them on bail until they can be brought before the Crown Court: para.22(4). - 49.
+Where an offender is brought before the Crown Court, either following conviction in the lower court or on conviction in the Crown Court, the Crown Court may: - (1) revoke the YRO: para.23(2)(a) - (2) revoke the YRO and re-sentence the offender; ie deal with them in any way in which the court which made the order could have dealt with them: para.23(2)(b), s.402(1). - 50.
 The Crown Court must not exercise these powers unless it considers that it would be in the interest of justice to do so, having regard to circumstances which have arisen since the YRO was made: para.23(2).
-If re-sentencing, the Crown Court must take into account the extent to which the offender has complied with the order: para.23(5). - 55.
+If re-sentencing, the Crown Court must take into account the extent to which the offender has complied with the order: para.23(5). - 51.
 If the offender has been committed to the Crown Court, pursuant to para.22, following conviction in the lower court, the Crown Court may deal with the offender for the new offence in any way which the convicting court could have dealt with them for that offence: para.23(6).

-18-6 Detention and training order
+17-6 Detention and training order (DTO)

 6A.
-Breach of supervision requirement
+Breach of a supervision requirement

-- 56. Section 243 of, and sch.12 to, the SC deal with the situation where a detention and training order (DTO) is in force and it appears that the offender has failed to comply any requirements during their period of supervision.271 - 57.
-Any breach of the supervision requirements of a DTO will be dealt with by the youth court: sch.12, para.2(3).
-If it is proved to the satisfaction of the youth court that they have failed so to comply, the court may: - (1) order the offender to be detained for a period of three months or a period equivalent to the period beginning with the date of the failure and ending with the last day of the DTO (whichever is shorter): para.3(2)(a), (3); - (2) order the offender to be subject to supervision for a period of three months or a period equivalent to the period beginning with the date of the failure and ending with the last day of the DTO (whichever is shorter): para.3(2)(b), (3); - (3) impose a fine of up to £1,000: para.3(2)(c); - (4) take no action. - 58.
+52. Section 243 and schedule 12 SC deal with the situation where a DTO is in force and it appears that the offender has failed to comply with any requirements during their period of supervision.309

+- 53. Any breach of the supervision requirements of a DTO will be dealt with by the youth court: schedule 12, para.2(3).
+If it is proved to the satisfaction of the youth court that they have failed so to comply, the court may: - order the offender to be detained for a period of 3 months or a period equivalent to the period beginning with the date of the failure and ending with the last day of the DTO (whichever is shorter): para.3(2)(a), (3) - (2) order the offender to be subject to supervision for a period of 3 months or a period equivalent to the period beginning with the date of the failure and ending with the last day of the DTO (whichever is shorter): para.3(2)(b), (3) - (3) impose a fine of up to £1,000: para.3(2)(c) - (4) take no action. - 54.
 An offender may appeal to the Crown Court against any penalty imposed: para.3(11).

 6B.
-Commission of new offence during supervision part of DTO
+Commission of a new offence during the supervision part of a DTO